A TALE OF OUR TIMES...

 In a recent interview Reinhardt went into great detail to explain what a typical shoot day now looks like with the new heightened safety measures in place.
 He began by describing the discriminating level of security that greets each entrant at the door to the soundstage, where everyone is subject to temperature checks and then required to wash their hands before starting the work day.
 Reinhardt said his actors all do their own makeup (with guidance via video chat from makeup professionals), and that all props or catering are individually wrapped to help stop the spread of infection.
 He also mentioned that his entire cast practices social distancing on set, with the use of what he calls a "Corona Stick."
 All actors are measured to ensure each is standing roughly 5 feet apart and only allowing three actors in front of the camera at any one time.
 His DPs are also implementing "visual tricks, shooting long focal lengths, or over the shoulder, to give the impression the actors are closer together than they actually are."
 In order to protect his crew, Reinhardt, has 6.5-foot-square plexiglass shields placed between his DPs and sound technicians.
 Of course, masks are worn at all times, save for the actors on screen.
 And even with all of these measures in place, production has only added one full day to its normal five day work week per filmed episode.
 His production budgets are taking a hit, but not a significant one.

-In most countries, public spaces such as parks or gardens and cemeteries remain off-limits, and areas where you can gain access are limited to small crews of no more than 50, all of whom are required to travel via private charter to and from set locations.
+In most countries, public spaces such as parks, gardens or cemeteries remain off-limits, and areas where you can gain access are limited to small crews of no more than 50, all of whom are required to travel via private charter to and from set locations.
 Most countries also require a local health liaison to be on set at all times, monitoring the actions of the crew with strict safety oversights.

 Such oversights seem daunting, time consuming and cost prohibitive.
 How can smaller operations afford, for example, daily testing which has been proposed by some unions for the protection of their members.
 Such a requirement may only be available to large studio conglomerates that can finances such medical directives.
 Or perhaps it's time to invest in adaptive technologies that could help restart the major studios.
 Recent leaps in virtual technology could help studios hurdle the crisis in new and imaginative ways.